Dragon Raja (Chinese novels): Dragon Raja II: The Mourner's Eyes

-Dragon Raja III: The Dark Moon Tide (I)
+Dragon Raja III: Black Moon Tide (I)

 During Lu Mingfei's second summer break, a dragon heartbeat is discovered under the sea of Japan.
-To prevent the situation from developing into a certain catastrophe, Hilbert Ron Anjou, the principal of the Cassell College, appoints his three best students, Caesar Gattuso, Chu Zihang and Lu mingfei as special agents to resolve the crisis.
+To prevent the situation from developing into certain catastrophe, Hilbert Ron Anjou, the principal of Cassell College, appoints his three best students, Caesar Gattuso, Chu Zihang and Lu Mingfei as special agents to resolve the crisis.

-The three receive a polite welcome from the Japanese branch, who are revealed to be the Yamata no Orochi, leaders of the criminal underworld.
+The three receive a polite welcome from the Japanese branch, the Yamata no Orochi, leaders of the criminal underworld.
 Despite a few setbacks, both sides amicably cooperate to locate and destroy the embryo.
 The Cassell trio is sent on a submersible to the bottom of the Japanese Trench, where they find the ruins of the ancient lost city of Takamagahara.

-The situation quickly turns dire, mutated creatures attack the submersible, an army of undead hybrids threatens to rise up to the surface and the three are completely unaware that someone else is with them in the submarine.
+The situation quickly turns dire, mutated creatures attack the submersible, an army of undead hybrids threatens to rise up to the surface and on top of that, the three are completely unaware of an intruder in the submarine.

-Dragon Raja III: The Dark Moon Tide (II)
+Dragon Raja III: Black Moon Tide (II)

 Ancient draconic remains have been awakened by the Cassell trio.
 After narrowly escaping from the dragons' attacks, Lu Mingfei, Chu Zihang and Caesar manage to reach the shore.
-However, without any help and contact from neither Cassel College nor Japanese branch, the three end up separated and lost in Tokyo.
+Betrayed and abandoned by the Yamata no Orochi, and cut off from Cassell College, the three end up separated and lost in Tokyo.

-The Yamata no Orochi starts a war against their sworn rivals, The Mou Kishu, unleashing a wave of violence all across Japan.
+The Yamata no Orochi starts a war against their sworn rivals, The Oni Clan, unleashing a wave of violence across all of Japan.
 The Cassell trio is forced to hide and work in a host club.
-Planning revenge for their betrayal, Caesar readies his team for an assault against the Orochi families, and their leader Gen Chisei.
+Caesar readies his team for an assault against the Orochi and their leader Gen Chisei.
 But there is more than it seems to the conflict, Chisei's estranged brother Chime might hold the biggest clue to unveil its true nature.
 In the meantime, Lu Mingfei has made an unexpected friend, the secret weapon of the Orochi, a powerful girl with unstable blood.

-Dragon Raja III: The Dark Moon Tide (III)
+Dragon Raja III: Black Moon Tide (III)

+The war between the Orochi and the Oni continues to engulf Tokyo.
 Uesugi Erii (上杉絵梨衣), the living weapon of the Japanese branch, was designated as sacrifice to stop the whole crisis.
 The Cassell trio is against this decision, and quickly make a plan to take her out of the country.
-Meanwhile, the White Dragon King under the Sea of Japan has awakened, and Tokyo is submerged in a catastrophe...
+Meanwhile, the White Dragon King under the Sea of Japan has awakened, and Tokyo is submerged in a catastrophe.